zjykzj/zlogo/README.md

                         path to output file(.svg)
   -v, --version         output version infomation
 ```

-It can be configured through command line parameters or through configuration files

 * For configuration files, please refer to `avatar.yaml` and `readme.yaml` in the `configs` directory
 * For font files